comocheng/autoscience_workflow/README.md

 6. Repeat model generation (step 1) and check for convergence
 7. Compare converged mechanism simulations to experimental data in literature

+# Instructions
+## 0. Installation
+- Install [RMG](https://rmg.mit.edu/) (Arkane is a component of RMG, and Cantera gets installed with the default RMG instructions, so no need to worry about those separately)
+- Scripts assume access to Gaussian 16 and SLURM workload manager
+- Install [AutoTST](https://github.com/ReactionMechanismGenerator/AutoTST), set the branch to [autotst_workflow](https://github.com/sevyharris/AutoTST/tree/autoscience_workflow)
+- Install [hotbit](https://github.com/pekkosk/hotbit).
+This does the fast/approximate geometry optimizations to narrow down the list of conformers to calculate with higher level of theory methods.
+If there is difficulty installing this, we recommend modifying the code to use [xtb](https://github.com/grimme-lab/xtb) as an alternative.
+## 1. Model Generation with RMG
+- Copy the example folder RMG_example_fuel_YYYYMMDD to a new location (some of the scripts use the date format, so we recommend keeping that)
+- Users are referred to the [RMG website](https://rmg.mit.edu/) for instructions on how to use RMG, but the basic gist is that you create an input.py file like the one in RMG_example_fuel_YYYYMMDD, then run RMG to generate the following additional files:
+  - chem_annotated.inp - contains the list of species and reactions for the mechanism along with thermodynamic and kinetic parameter values
+  - tran.dat - contains transport data
+  - species_dictionary.txt - contains bond connectivity information for each species
+  - (RMG generates a lot more files than these three, but these are the important ones for the autoscience workflow)